 The Ca2+ Tsunami in COVID Infected Cardiomyocytes

-The study, SARS-CoV-2 direct cardiac damage through spike-mediated cardiomyocyte fusion, involved a series of experiments investigating the physiological and electrochemical properties COVID-infected cardiomyocytes.
-The cells were derived from an autopsy of a 35 year old woman who died suddenly in her sleep.
-She was three months postpartum and in the week prior had experienced mild fever, cough and had been lighted headed but no other symptoms.
+The study, SARS-CoV-2 direct cardiac damage through spike-mediated cardiomyocyte fusion, involved a series of experiments investigating the physiological and electrochemical properties of COVID-infected cardiomyocytes.
+The cells were derived from an autopsy of a 35-year-old woman who died suddenly in her sleep.
+She was three months postpartum and in the week prior had experienced mild fever, and cough, and had been light-headed but no other symptoms.
 At autopsy, she tested positive for COVID but per the report had no evidence of lung infiltration.
 To clarify the cause of death, myocardial cells were examined.
-What they found was that while the virus had not apparently affected her lungs, viral proteins were identified in her the cells of her heart.
+What they found was that while the virus had not affected her lungs, viral proteins were identified in her the cells of her heart.

-Through a series of tests and experiments the researchers discovered that the viral proteins infected the electromechanically coupled cardiomyocytes building a bridge between cells, such that virus was able to disturb the electrical potential/rhythm of the heart muscle.
-These cell to cell conduits then provided the
+Through a series of tests and experiments, the researchers discovered that the viral proteins infected the electromechanically coupled cardiomyocytes building a bridge between cells, such that the virus was able to disturb the electrical potential/rhythm of the heart muscle.
+These cell-to-cell conduits then provided the

 We suggest that SARS-CoV-2 spike glycoprotein-induced membrane changes directly injure CMs [cardiomyocytes], heightening cardiac arrhythmia risk even at low viral load and in the absence of widespread lymphocytic myocarditis-mediated tissue destruction.